As we celebrate 11 years of togetherness (11.4.11), I can’t help but gravitate toward one of my very favorite stories, ever, to tell.

 When I was 16, things were different.
 I thought softball was my entire life, I quoted music lyrics for my Facebook statuses, and I had a freckled face full of acne.
 I was a junior in high school, trying to sort out my talents and my passions while struggling to balance AP Lit and anatomy and pre-calc.

 I was busy.
-If my energy wasn’t completely consumed by school—there was student government and National Honor Society and Great Expectations, which loomed over me like a shadow—it definitely felt spent after my athletics.
-I had just led my team to the state softball tournament, I was emailing collegiate coaches, my dad and I spent weekend mornings at the field hitting grounders, and open gym for basketball was starting up in the evenings.
+If my energy wasn’t completely consumed by school—there was student government and National Honor Society and that Great Expectations essay, which loomed over me like a shadow—it definitely felt spent after my schedule as an athlete.
+I had just led my team to the state softball tournament, I was emailing collegiate coaches, my dad and I spent weekend mornings at the field hitting grounders, while basketball open gyms were starting up in the evenings.
 Every minute was accounted for—from panic attacks to showers to early morning weight lifting.

 It felt like I had no time: not to breathe, not to relax, and certainly not to date anyone.

 One Friday, someone changed all of that.
 He asked me to do the unthinkable: to take a break.
 Though my mind was a swamp of stress and anxiety, he took me to look at the stars.
 And for once, I let myself appreciate the beauty of everything around me, and accept the tranquility of the moment.
 Home slowly became two eyes and a heartbeat, instead of a place.